GiansCode/GianReferrals/README.md

                         .build())
                 .build();
 ```
+It's extremely important that you relocate the referrals API and all of its
+dependencies.
+The following lists are packages which need to be relocated
+under your own package (e.g. me.piggypiglet.sample.dependencies).
+Common
+needs to be relocated on both bukkit & bungee, then the platform lists
+contain dependencies which only need to be relocated on specific platforms.<br/>
+**Common:**
+- co.aikar.idb
+- com.google.inject
+- com.mysql
+- com.zaxxer.hikari
+- eu.roboflax.cloudflare
+- io.joshworks.restclient
+- javax.inject
+- org.aopalliance
+- org.apache.commons.codec
+- org.apache.commons.logging
+- org.apache.http
+- org.json
+- org.slf4j
+- google
+- com.google.protobuf
+> Note If you use the referrals api in multiple plugins on the same server,
+> you may also need to relocate it.

+**Bukkit:**
+- org.apache.commons.lang3

+See the sample project(s) for an example.

 Methods are named relatively concisely and specific to their function,
 but there may be a degree of ambiguity, especially with the cloudflare
 methods.
 Please check the javadoc of each method before supplying a value